ksopyla/tensorflow-mnist-convnets/README.md

 ## Single layer neural network

 This is the simplest architecture that we will consider.
-This feedforward neural network will be our baseline model for further more powerfull solutions.
+This feedforward neural network will be our baseline model for further more powerful solutions.
 We start with simple model in order to lay Tensorflow foundations:

 * How to [work with placeholders](https://www.tensorflow.org/versions/r0.11/api_docs/python/io_ops/placeholders)?